xames3/smart/docs/source/index.rst

 .. rst-class:: lead

-   Harnessing Studying, Mentorship, And Resourceful Teaching to drive innovation |dash| now that's SMART!
+   Harnessing Studying, Mentorship, And Resourceful Teaching to drive innovation.
+Okay... now that's SMART!

 Hello hello!

-I'm **Akshay** (/uh-k-ʃ-æ/), an AI Engineer, student researcher, and an educator dedicated to the intersection of technology and learning.
+I'm **Akshay** (/uh-k-ʃ-æ/), an Adjunct Professor at National Louis University, AI Engineer, and open-source contributor dedicated to the intersection of technology and learning.
 This corner of the internet serves both as a digital portfolio, showcasing my work, and a space where I share my learning and teaching experiences in the fields of Artificial Intelligence, Software Development, Scientific Computing, and Open Science.

 Whilst most of my work revolves around building tools that push the boundaries of technology while keeping accessibility in mind, I've a special interest in